(239) 344-8959

 Published on: February 5, 2018 | Author: Starwood Pet Travel

-Your veterinarian may recommend one of several prescription medications for specific or severe anxiety.
-But there are numerous alternatives on the market that you can also try.
-Some can be used for both cats and dogs, whereas others are species-specific.
+Your vet might suggest one of various prescription medications to address specific or severe anxiety.
+However, there are plenty of alternative options available on the market that you can explore as well.
+Some are suitable for both cats and dogs, while others are tailored to specific species.

 Herbs and essences